kiritoxkiriko/FastChat/docs/gptq.md

 Support GPTQ 4bit inference with [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa).

+If you want to use AutoGPTQ, please refer to [AutoGPTQ](https://github.com/lm-sys/FastChat/blob/main/docs/auto_gptq.md)

 1. Window user: use the `old-cuda` branch.
 2. Linux user: recommend the `fastest-inference-4bit` branch.